HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/change_context_root_or_home.md

 ### Sample use of script

-This example changes the anonymous home to "newHome" and the authenticated home to "mynewHome":
+This example changes the anonymous home to `newHome` and the authenticated home to `mynewHome`:

 ```
 /opt/openliberty/wlp/usr/svrcfg/bin/changeHomeURLs.sh -l /opt/openliberty -s defaultServer -a newHome -A mynewHome